AutoRabitOrg/knowledgebase/product-guides/arm/arm-features/automation-and-ci/create-a-new-ci-job/deploy-a-package-from-a-salesforce-org.md

 9. However, **XYZ** would like to run the above activities in the following sequence:

-    * First, the DataLoader job
+    * First, the Dataloader job
     * Second, CI Job and
     * Environment Provisioning template at last.